NoImpactNoIdea/BashKit/README.md

 ## Support

-For support or queries, raise an issue in the GitHub repository or contact the repository maintainers directly.
+For support or queries, raise an issue in the GitHub repo.